cstuder/secrethubwarden/README.md

 So you store your `.env` in a password manager like Bitwarden.
 But any change in the file now has to be updated in the password manager and manually copied to the GitHub secrets.
 Which is both manual work and error prone.

 This script can keep all secrets conveniently updated.
+It is not intended as a CI/CD script, but is used before launching a CI/CD process.

+### What does the error message `mac failed` mean?

+Nothing, ignore it.
+(Some Bitwarden issue, not important for this script.
+I think.)

 ### What's with the name?